MarcoGorelli/polars-plugins-tutorial/docs/cum_sum.md

-# Not-so-elementwise, my dear Watson
+# 4. Elementwise, my dear Watson - or not?

 The operations we've seen so far have all been elementwise, e.g.: